nicolamoresi/realtime-translation-1/src/backend/orchestrator/README.md

 This backend orchestrates real-time audio and text translation using Azure OpenAI, Azure Communication Services (ACS), and Event Grid.
 It manages user sessions, WebSocket audio streaming, ACS call automation events, and coordinates translation using the Command and Observer patterns.

+## Architecture Overview

+- **FastAPI** is used as the main web framework, providing REST and WebSocket endpoints.
+- **Azure Communication Services (ACS)** handles call automation, media streaming, and participant management.
+- **Azure OpenAI** is used for real-time translation of audio streams.
+- **Event Grid** is used for event-driven communication, especially for ACS call events.
+- **Command and Observer Patterns** are used for orchestration, extensibility, and decoupling of translation and call logic.

 ## Application Lifecycle and Lifespan Logic

 The application uses FastAPI's `lifespan` context to manage global resources and background tasks: